Students for Liberty: Conferences

 SFL hosts an annual International Students For Liberty Conference (ISFLC).
 The inaugural ISFLC in 2008 brought 100 students from 42 schools in three countries to New York City.
 The second ISFLC in 2009 brought 153 students from 13 countries to George Washington University.
 The third ISFLC took place February 13–14, 2010 at American University in Washington, D.C., and had more than 300 students in attendance.
 The fourth ISFLC, covered by ReasonTV, returned to George Washington University on Friday, February 18–20, 2011, this time with 500 students participating.
 This international conference included a taping of Stossel, which aired March 31, in which John Stossel and Cato Institute Vice President David Boaz spoke.
 The 2012 ISFLC brought out 1,013 students.
 The following year, the conference attracted 1,406 attendees.

 During the fall semester, SFL hosts regional conferences on campuses across the world.
 On November 18 to 20, 2011, SFL hosted the first European conference at the Katholieke Universiteit Leuven in Leuven, Belgium with over 200 students from 25 different countries attending.
 In 2013–2014, SFL hosted over 30 regional conferences in North America, Brazil, the Spanish-speaking Americas, and in Africa with over 5,000 student attendees.
 In the fiscal year 2017 Students For Liberty reported that its conferences were in total attended by over 19,800 students.

 Free books

 SFL, in conjunction with the Atlas Network, publishes a new book each year for classical liberal student groups.
 Previous books include The Economics of Freedom: What Your Professor Won't Tell You, The Morality of Capitalism: What Your Professors Won't Tell You, After the Welfare State, and Why Liberty.
-SFL's current book publication is Peace, Love, & Liberty and includes essays from writers such as Steven Pinker, Radley Balko, and Tom G. Palmer.
+SFL's current book publication is Peace, Love, & Liberty, and includes essays from writers such as Steven Pinker, Radley Balko, and Tom G. Palmer.

 Virtual Speakers Bureau

 SFL's Virtual Speakers Bureau allows student groups to choose from over 30 speakers to host at one of their campus meetings through Skype, Google Hangouts, or GoToMeeting.
-Some of the speakers include Andrew Bernstein, Greg Lukianoff, Jim Lark, Jeffrey Tucker, Lawrence Reed, Michael Huemer, Michael Strong, Tom G. Palmer, and Steven Horwitz.
+Some of the speakers include Andrew Bernstein, Greg Lukianoff, Jim Lark, Jeffrey Tucker, Lawrence Reed, Michael Huemer, Michael Strong, Tom G. Palmer, Steven Horwitz, and Daron Acemoglu.